Carreau/phd-dissertation/parts/part3.rst

     Force on the actin bead  during the approach phase as a function of bead distance minus distance offset :math:`\delta` plotted on a log-log scale.
 Black line represents the power law model with the offset distance correction.
-Same data as :num:`Fig #force-distance` but showing only the approach phase.
+Same data as :num:`Figure #force-distance` but showing only the approach phase.

 In our experiments, the polystyrene beads have an average diameter of 4.34 µm,